6 Top Tips When Funders Aren’t Accepting Applications

 - Network!
 Make in-person connections at events.
 Ask questions about other people ‘s work, and be excited about your own.
 An event is rarely the best time to ask to apply for a grant, but it ‘s a great way to start building a relationship that could turn into solid, long-term support.

-- Connect the dots: research who works where and who you know, and ask someone in your circle to make a warm introduction for you.
-If you’re an FDO user, take advantage of FDO’s LinkedIn feature to learn more about key staffers and leverage your connections for the introductions you need.
+- Connect the dots.
+Research who works where and who you know, and ask someone in your circle to make a warm introduction for you.
+If you’re an Foundation Directory user, take advantage of FDO’s LinkedIn feature to learn more about key staffers and leverage your connections for the introductions you need.